A Surprise in the Oven

 Illustrated By: Jesse Einhorn-Johnson

-Once upon a time a plump old woman name Tante Adela lived in French Canada.
+Once upon a time an old woman name Tante Adela lived in French Canada.
 She lived alone with her big grey cat and the cows in her barn.

 The old woman bent over to look in.
 When she saw what she saw, Tante Adela slammed the oven door shut.